logo for pictures-of-cats.org

 Appearance and character

-Most of us know that the Sphynx cat is not actually hairless - just looks that way, at a distance.
-This cat has very fine downy hair and the whiskers and eyebrows are not there at all or small and perhaps broken.
+Most of us know that the Sphynx cat is not actually hairless – but just looks that way, at a distance.
+This cat has very fine downy hair and there are no whiskers and eyebrows or they are small and perhaps broken.
 They can seem quite slight in appearance but can be largish with a pot belly.
-In fact the CFA would penalize a cat that looked delicate so this cat needs to look pretty robust.
+In fact the CFA would penalize a cat, of this breed, that looked delicate so this cat needs to look pretty robust.
+The Sphynx cat falls into the category of a semi-foreign body conformation.
+The body should have a broad chest and a rounded belly but not a human-type pot belly, please.

-The other, perhaps, obvious characteristics (supported by the GCCF breed standard, called the Standard of Points), are the large (very large sometimes) ears, long bony head with high and prominent check bones, large eyes and long wiry looking tail (exagerated by the fact that it is hairless).
+The other, perhaps, obvious characteristics (supported by the GCCF breed standard, called the Standard of Points), are the large (very large sometimes) ears, long bony head with high and prominent check bones, large eyes and long wiry looking tail (exaggerated by the fact that it is hairless).
 Perhaps a number features are exaggerated as they are not covered by fur.
 The color of the cat is irrelevant to the GCCF.
-Sphynx cats take on the color of their fur through their skin so you will see patterns on the skin that would have been on the fur.
+Sphynx cats take on the patterns of their fur through their skin.
+Determining the color of the fur is difficult (is it irrelevant as there is so little of it?).
+The hair on the foot pads and around the eyes can help.

 The Sphynx seems to have longer limbs or is this just the lack of hair giving and impression?
 The answer is, yes, as the GCCF breed standard states that the legs and feet are of medium length.
-They also seem to have longer "fingers" and "toes", which they use to good effect in holding on to things.
-In this case what seems to be the case is the case as the GCCF breed standard says the toes should be long and slender (the CFA does not say this).
+They also seem to have longer “fingers” and “toes”, which they use to good effect in holding on to things.
+As it happens this is, in fact, the case as the GCCF breed standard says the toes should be long and slender (the CFA does not say this).
 Look at the picture below by dracorubio (Flickr name) and see how the paws are so much like hands and fingers.
+This cat uses these “fingers” to good effect, being more adept at picking up objects.

-They are probably the most intelligent cat breed and therefore require input and interaction from human keeper or another cat perhaps.
+They are probably the most intelligent cat breed and therefore require input and interaction from the human keeper or another cat perhaps.
 They are also agile and strong so something to play with and climb on will probably be welcome.
+In other words they are active and also vocal.

 Breeding

 The only allowable outcross breeds from the Sphynx Cat in the CFA (Cat Fanciers Assoc.) are now the American Shorthair and Domestic Shorthair (src:Wikipedia).
 Although the Sphynx Cat Club in the UK says that permitted outcrosses are the Domestic Shorthair (moggie) and Russian Blue.
 Is this a difference in policy between USA and UK?
-Please tell us here.
+Please leave a comment.

 The breed has been crossed with a dwarf cat (the founding dwarf cat) the Munchkin, to produce the Bambino (named after the Italian word for a baby).
 The Bambino is essentially a short legged Sphynx.
 There is also the Dwelf, which is a cross between a Munchkin, Sphynx and an American Curl - short, hairless with ears that curl at the tips.
 More recently a couple of breeders have developed a cat breed they call the "Elf"".
 Click on the link to read about the Elf Cat, an extremely rare cat.
 Generally, due to careful breeding the Sphynx is robust with few health or genetic problems.